Ketosis Tips & Tricks to increase production of ketones: my favourite 10

 - Use a breath ketones analyser, instead of urine strips, to check your ketones production, as it is a much better indicator.

 - Intermittent Fasting (IF) is beneficial and highly recommended.
+Eat within a set 8 hour window, and fast outside those times.

 - Choose fatty cuts of meats.
 Forget lean meats altogether.